 Overall, PWCS aims to create a strong partnership between schools and families, ensuring that students receive the necessary support in their literacy journey.

-- Parent-Facing Informational Webinar: A webinar at the start of the school year to inform parents and caregivers about the curriculum, teaching methodologies, and the role of home support in literacy development.
+- Parent Informational Video: A video created by the ELA team and shared with all stakeholders at the start of the school year to inform parents and caregivers about the curriculum, teaching methodologies, and the role of home support in literacy development.

 - Title I Family Camp: A camp including breakout sessions on literacy held on a Saturday in the fall.

-- Family Engagement Series: The English Language Arts team will host a session on curriculum, teaching methodologies, and the role of home support in literacy development.
+- Family Engagement Series: The ELA team will host a session on curriculum, teaching methodologies, and the role of home support in literacy development.

 - Parent Liaisons: Liaisons to support parents and ensure they are aware of the resources and initiatives.